lettieMola/ATM_Simulation_Project/README.md

 - **Admin Features**:
   - View all users and their details.
   - View total bank balance.
-  - Identify the user with the most transactions.
+  - Identify the user who makes the most transactions.
   - Identify the user with the highest balance.
   - View transactions between two given dates.
   - Find the date with the most transactions.